aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pageendsavingargs/_index.md

 ```

-Gets or sets a value indicating whether having more pages to be output.
+a value indicating whether having more pages to be output.
 The default value is true.

 **Returns:**
 boolean